All About Academics

 - What online and distance learning options are available.

-The total number of instructional staff teaching the 2,859 undergraduate students at Culinary Institute of America is 189.
+The total number of instructional staff teaching the 2,774 undergraduate students at Culinary Institute of America is 198.
 When this is adjusted to account for those with part-time status, the result is the "full-time equivalent" (FTE) count.
-Using the FTE count for students and staff results in a "student to instructor" ratio of 18 to 1 which places Culinary Institute of America among the worst concerning instructional attention.
+Using the FTE count for students and staff results in a "student to instructor" ratio of 17 to 1 which makes Culinary Institute of America worse than the typical college regarding instructional attention.

 The Most Popular Majors Students Choose